 Jing regularly travels between the U.S. and China to help foreign and domestic clients form businesses, identify strong investment opportunities, develop sound marketing strategies, and build brands.
 With a vast network of close connections in China, Jing is valuable to companies seeking expansion and development in the world’s second largest economy.

 A deceptive strategic resource for the U.S., China, or anywhere else, the most recent of Jing’s many academic degrees is an MBA from the University of St. Thomas (MN).

-He has interned at the Minnesota Transportation Alliance, University of Minnesota Office of Admissions, The Office of Governor Mark Dayton, and OutFront Minnesota.
-He was also a Staff Writer at Uhuru Multicultural Magazine during a freshman year at Iowa State.
+Prior to finding us, he interned at the Minnesota Transportation Alliance, University of Minnesota, the Office of Governor Mark Dayton, and OutFront Minnesota.
 Damn.
 We know people who have been in the business five years without credentials like this.
-Plus, he’s majoring in Professional Strategic Communication with a Minor in Design.
+Plus, he’s a fresh graduate from the University of Minnesota, earning a degree in Strategic Communication with a Minor in Design.

-The best thing about someone else having forty years experience is you didn’t have to be the one to go through it; you can just get the great answers – fast!
+The best thing about someone else having tons of experience is you didn’t have to be the one to go through it; you can just get the great answers – fast!

 Wholesaling, retailing, branding, and product launches, Robert has done real-life work on the front lines with large corporations and small businesses, non-profits and associations, as a client and in consulting organizations.
 Doesn’t matter if you own a church, racing team, supermarket, non-profit organization, an online or service business – you can get the must-have help.

 Robert is an experienced, enthusiastic, efficient business strategist devoted to helping people like you get Answers, Direction and Results.

 Put your track shoes on.
 He is father of five, a karate student with two black belts, avid daily photographer, writer, inventor, fisherman and a general idea maniac.
 Get moving!